 A DIVIDED WORLD The pandemic was (we hope) a rare event.
 It could have united the world against a common enemy.
 Instead, forces worked to drive and expand wedges between people in many nations about precautions and vaccines.
 The global Black Lives Matter movement also exposed rifts and divisions in a push for equality, a value we as global society mostly share.
-Nations taking sides in the war in Ukraine, coupled with tensions between the US and China, point to a new world disorder, with power shifting and new literal and metaphorical battlegrounds emerging.
+Nations taking sides in geopolitical tensions around the world, this point to a new world disorder, with power shifting and new literal and metaphorical battlegrounds emerging.